timnarr/kirby-imagex/README.md

 3. [Adjust Kirby's thumbs config and add srcset presets](#adjust-kirbys-thumbs-config-and-add-srcset-presets)
 4. [Add a snippet where you configure and pass options to the Imagex snippet](#snippet-configuration-and-usage)

+### Examples for Different Configurations and HTML Output
+You'll find all examples in the [examples.md](/docs/examples/README.md).

 ## Installation via Composer
 ```
 composer require timnarr/kirby-imagex